 Statement of behaviour principles: model and examples

-Some schools are required to have a statement written by governors alongside their behaviour policy.
+Some schools are required to have a written statement of behaviour principles in addition to their behaviour policy.
 See our template and examples from schools to help you figure out what this statement should look like.

 Ref: 41713